Wildlife and wildflowers to look out for

 Keep your distance

 It can be a really exciting experience to see a new creature in the wild, but it’s important to give them plenty of space and stay calm to avoid disturbing them.
-You're more likely to see wildlife if you stay hidden, so avoid go for muted colours of clothing and avoid wearing perfume or scented sun cream.
+You're more likely to see wildlife if you stay hidden, so go for muted colours of clothing and avoid wearing perfume or scented sun cream.
 A pair of binoculars will help you to see details from a safe distance.

 Capture the memories

+Spotting a kingfisher, roe deer or a rare pearl-bordered fritillary butterfly can make you feel even closer to nature.
 You never know when you might make a special discovery, so why not take a camera or notebook and pencil to record your findings?
 You could even pack a pocket guide to help you identify the flowers and animals that you come across.

 Look & listen

 Many creatures large and small are excellent at camouflage.
-Droppings, flattened grass tracks or muddy paw prints can let you know if there’s anyone in the area, and if you listen hard you might be able to find a bird by following its song, or hear other creatures moving in the undergrowth.
+Droppings, flattened grass tracks or muddy paw prints can let you know if there’s anyone in the area, and if you listen hard you might be able to find a chaffinch by following its song, or hear other creatures moving in the undergrowth.

 Wildlife works on its own time, and you might have to wait for hours to see shy or rare animals like kingfishers.
 Take a rug to sit on, layers for warmth and a raincoat to keep you dry.
 Water and snacks are a good idea as well but remember to avoid strong-smelling foods, and always take any litter home with you.